grinnell-cs/csc151-images/_mps/combining-images.md

 > (string->digits "HELLO WORLD")
 '(7 2 6 9 7 6 7 6 7 9 3 2 8 7 7 9 8 2 7 6 6 8)
 ```

-b.
-Write tests for and document a procedure, `(simple-shapes digits)`, that takes a list of digits as a parameter and applies `simple-shape` to neighboring pairs of digits to create a list of shapes.
-For example, if the first two digits are 3 and 4, the first element of your result should be a blue (4) solid square  (3).

-Note that if there is only one digit left in the list, you cannot create a shape, and should return the empty list.

 c.
 The simple shapes are, as the name suggests, fairly simple.
 Let's expand our shapes a bit, using the digits to indicate the type of shape, the size of the shape, and the color of the shape.